 Because a surprisingly large percentage (an estimated 8.3% as of 2019) of Texas drivers are uninsured, and even more lack sufficient insurance coverage, it’s always in your best interest to buy uninsured and underinsured motorist (UM/UIM) coverage as part of your auto insurance policy.
 UM/UIM coverage steps in when a negligent driver lacks insurance or has insufficient liability policy limits to cover your injuries.
 Unfortunately, if the other driver was uninsured or underinsured and you opted against UM/UIM coverage, you may have few options for compensation, even if your case is strong.

 Remember, though, that adjusters at your own insurance company may deny your claim or try to minimize your settlement for many of the same reasons as the at-fault driver’s insurance company.
 This is exactly what happened to Wes, a Crosley Law client who still needed help with medical bills after the other driver’s coverage limit was reached.
 When a fair settlement couldn’t be achieved, we took his insurance carrier to court and secured a generous jury verdict in his favor.

 5. You Don’t Have a Personal Injury Lawyer

 Insurance claims adjusters aren’t your friends or advocates.
 They are agents of the insurance company, and they have a vested interest in denying your claim or getting you to accept a low settlement offer.

-When adjusters know an accident victim has no legal representation, they frequently try to take advantage of his or her inexperience and lack of knowledge.
+When adjusters know an accident victim has no legal representation, they often try to take advantage of their inexperience and lack of knowledge.
 Statistically, a sizable percentage of unrepresented accident victims will simply accept a claim denial, give up, and save the insurance company a lot of money.
 Insurance companies know this, and that’s why they often deny claims as a first resort—because it frequently works.

 Other times, unrepresented crash victims make serious mistakes when trying to handle their claims, such as: